the fino partners

 1. Entity Structure and Taxation

 An MSO's tax obligations are primarily determined by its legal entity form.
 MSOs can be set up as a collaboration, limited liability company (LLC), or corporation (C- or S-corporation).
-These structures all have distinct tax effects:
+These structures all have distinct tax effects.:

 • C-Corporation: MSOs with a C-corporation structure pay taxes twice: once on their corporate income and once on their distributions to shareholders.
 They can, however, gain from plenty of deductions and reduced corporation tax rates.